 - Keep an eye out for fake reviews and report them to the appropriate staff member at review sites.

 Let the professionals handle your online reputation management efforts so you can focus on running your business.
 The Tag Marketing team has been establishing and improving the reputation of clients for about 20 years.

 In addition to overseeing your online reviews across multiple platforms, we will ensure your company is visible in local search engines and that your social media profiles support your online reputation strategy.

 What You Should Know About Fake Yelp Reviews

-With reviews – especially those posted on the top review sites such as Yelp – influencing people’s choices in a significant way, the rise in fake Yelp reviews hardly comes as a surprise.
+With reviews – especially those posted on top review sites such as Yelp – influencing people’s choices significantly, the rise in fake Yelp reviews hardly comes as a surprise.

 They come in two forms – positive reviews written about an organization by people who are paid or pressured and negative reviews written about a competitor by people who are not customers or employees.